 Poor Little Fool was originally released in June 1958 on Ricky Nelson's second album titled simply Ricky Nelson.

-The song was written by sixteen-year-old Sharon Sheeley and was based on her disappointment after a short-lived relationship with a member of a popular singing duo.
+The song was written by eighteen-year-old Sharon Sheeley and was based on her disappointment after a short-lived relationship with a member of a popular singing duo.

 The song became a hit and radio airplay began pushing the song up the charts.